Rollczi/LiteCommands/README.md

 ### Velocity Extension Dependencies (Maven or Gradle)

-Add this to your dependencies if you want use ready-made implementation for velocity.
+Add this to your dependencies if you want to use ready-made implementation for velocity.

 ```xml